backstage/backstage/packages/core-app-api/api-report.md

   setActiveThemeId(themeId?: string): void;
 }

+// Warning: (ae-missing-release-tag) "AtlassianAuth" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class AtlassianAuth {
+  // Warning: (ae-forgotten-export) The symbol "OAuthApiCreateOptions" needs to be exported by the entry point index.d.ts
+  //
+  // (undocumented)
+  static create({
+    discoveryApi,
+    environment,
+    provider,
+    oauthRequestApi,
+  }: OAuthApiCreateOptions): typeof atlassianAuthApiRef.T;
+}

 // Warning: (ae-missing-release-tag) "Auth0Auth" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class Auth0Auth {
-  // Warning: (ae-forgotten-export) The symbol "OAuthApiCreateOptions" needs to be exported by the entry point index.d.ts
-  //
   // (undocumented)
   static create({
     discoveryApi,